Skip to main content

 • Delete

-• Replace and add clauses in templates and projects
+• Replace and add clauses in templates and contracts

 All users

-• Accept or reject suggested changes to clauses during project negotiations
+• Accept or reject suggested changes to clauses during contract negotiation

 Did this answer your question?